pkarsy/CC1101_RF/README.md

 ### Importand Notice
-Sicnce 5/2021 there are meny improvements and additions, see CHANGELOG, but old projects (using branch 0.7.2) should work just fine with the updated library.
+Since 5/2021 there are many improvements and additions, see CHANGELOG, but old projects (using branch 0.7.2) should work just fine with the updated library.

 ### CC1101_RF
 Arduino library for Texas Instruments CC1101 chip.